Back to all posts

 • Make prevention a priority: You can avoid future backups by being mindful of what goes down your drains, scheduling regular professional cleanings for your sewer line, and installing a backwater valve to protect your home from municipal sewer overflows.

-What Is a Sewer Backup in Your Basement?
+What a Sewer Backup in Your Basement Really Means

 A sewer backup in your basement is exactly what it sounds like, and it’s a problem you need to address immediately.
 When the main sewer line connecting your home to the municipal system gets clogged, wastewater has nowhere to go but back into your house.
 The lowest point is usually the basement floor drain, making it the first place you’ll see the messy and unpleasant evidence.
 This isn’t just a simple clog; it’s a serious situation that can cause significant water damage to your home, ruin personal belongings, and create a hazardous environment.
 Understanding why this happens is the first step toward fixing it and preventing it from happening again.